Engee documentation

 Multiplication

-The rules for inferring the type of the result of multiplication are fully described in the table of section Rules: in detail, and extend by induction and associativity to any number of arguments.
-There are no exceptions or any additional complexities.
+The rules for inferring the type of the multiplication result are fully described in the table in the Rules: in detail section, and apply by induction and associativity to any number of arguments.
+There are no exceptions or any additional difficulties.